elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-different-types-of-collective-political-actions-and-how-do-they-utilize-space-in-beijing.md

 url: /learn/sociology/questions/what-are-the-different-types-of-collective-political-actions-and-how-do-they-utilize-space-in-beijing
 score: -1.0
 related_article1:
-    id: 169049
+    id: 169047
+    title: >-
-    title: What is the symbolic importance of Tianan Gate, and how does the state attempt to control public space?
+        How does the choice of space for demonstrations affect the creation of public space?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-symbolic-importance-of-tianan-gate-and-how-does-the-state-attempt-to-control-public-space
+    url: /learn/sociology/questions/how-does-the-choice-of-space-for-demonstrations-affect-the-creation-of-public-space
 related_article2:
-    id: 169040
+    id: 169048
-    title: How did the opening of roads and public parks influence political public space in Beijing?
+    title: >-
+        Describe the transformation of Tiananmen Square from an empty space to a political symbol.
     subject: Sociology
-    url: /learn/sociology/questions/how-did-the-opening-of-roads-and-public-parks-influence-political-public-space-in-beijing
+    url: /learn/sociology/questions/describe-the-transformation-of-tiananmen-square-from-an-empty-space-to-a-political-symbol
 related_article3:
-    id: 169055
+    id: 169054
-    title: What is the political significance of spatial transformation in shaping public space and political action?
+    title: >-
+        How did the origin of Tiananmen Square contribute to its transformation into a political public space?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-political-significance-of-spatial-transformation-in-shaping-public-space-and-political-action
+    url: /learn/sociology/questions/how-did-the-origin-of-tiananmen-square-contribute-to-its-transformation-into-a-political-public-space
 related_article4:
-    id: 169047
+    id: 169041
-    title: How does the choice of space for demonstrations affect the creation of public space?
+    title: >-
+        What is the historical significance of Tiananmen Square in the context of the May Fourth Movement?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-the-choice-of-space-for-demonstrations-affect-the-creation-of-public-space
+    url: /learn/sociology/questions/what-is-the-historical-significance-of-tiananmen-square-in-the-context-of-the-may-fourth-movement
 related_article5:
-    id: 169044
+    id: 169051
-    title: How did the nested spatial layout of Imperial Beijing transition into the Republican period, and what was its impact on public space?
+    title: >-
+        What is the connection between urban geography and political movements in Beijing?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-the-nested-spatial-layout-of-imperial-beijing-transition-into-the-republican-period-and-what-was-its-impact-on-public-space
+    url: /learn/sociology/questions/what-is-the-connection-between-urban-geography-and-political-movements-in-beijing
 ---

 &nbsp;